 This article focuses on five important closed adoption facts.
 How do you know if a closed adoption is right for your baby?
 Below we have created a list of the most common closed adoption facts to help you make the best decision for your circumstances.

-Adoptions tend to be called “open adoptions” or “closed adoptions.”
+Adoptions tend to fall into two categories: “open adoptions” or “closed adoptions.”

 Fact #1 – Closed adoption involves no contact with the adopting family before the baby is born

 In a closed adoption, the birth mother typically allows an adoption agency to choose the adoptive parents for her.
 She will not have any information about the family who is adopting her baby.
 In a closed adoption, there is no contact with the adoptive family before the baby is born.